ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers between 10am and 1pm, then showers and thunderstorms.
+         <h3>Today</h3>A chance of rain showers before 1pm, then showers and thunderstorms.
 Mostly cloudy.
-High near 71, with temperatures
+High near 71, with temperatures falling
-         falling to around 63 in the afternoon.
-Southwest wind 6 to 13 mph, with gusts as high as 26 mph.
-Chance of precipitation is
+         to around 63 in the afternoon.
+Southwest wind 6 to 13 mph, with gusts as high as 25 mph.
+Chance of precipitation is 80%.<br></div>
-         80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">